shakibaam/wildclaims/README.md

 ### `Statistics_Fact_Claim_Extraction_3k.py`

 **Purpose**
-Computes statistics about factual claim extraction on the 3,000 sampled conversations, comparing the **FHou** and **FSong** extraction methods.
+Computes statistics about factual claim extraction on the 3,000 sampled conversations, comparing the **FHuo** and **FSong** extraction methods.
 Focuses on claim counts, averages, and coverage at both utterance and conversation levels.

 **Input**